 Robert Galbraith is a pseudonym of J.K.
 Rowling.
 After Harry Potter, the author chose crime fiction for her next books, a genre she has always loved as a reader.
 She wanted to write a contemporary whodunit, with a credible back story.

 Robert Galbraith’s Cormoran Strike series is classic contemporary crime fiction from a master story-teller, rich in plot, characterisation and detail.
 Galbraith’s debut into crime fiction garnered acclaim amongst critics and crime fans alike.
-The first four novels The Cuckoo’s Calling (2013), The Silkworm (2014), Career of Evil (2015) and Lethal White (2018), Troubled Blood (2020) and The Ink Black Heart (2022) all topped the national and international bestseller lists and have been adapted for television by the BBC and HBO.
-The fifth book, Troubled Blood has now been published and also went straight to the top of the bestseller lists.
+The six novels in the series so far, The Cuckoo’s Calling (2013), The Silkworm (2014), Career of Evil ( 2015), Lethal White (2018), Troubled Blood (2020) and The Ink Black Heart (2022) all topped the national and international bestseller lists.
+The series has also been adapted for television by the BBC and HBO.

 J.K.
 Rowling’s original intention for writing as Robert Galbraith was for the books to be judged on their own merit, and to establish Galbraith as a well-regarded name in crime in its own right.

 Now Robert Galbraith’s true identity is widely known, J.K.
 Rowling continues to write the crime series under the Galbraith pseudonym to keep the distinction from her other writing and so people will know what to expect from a Cormoran Strike novel.

 The Robert Galbraith website can be found here - robert-galbraith.com